Disputing an Eviction

 • make a special court application asking for an interim stay.

-If the court gives you an interim stay, it will be important to set the hearing of your judicial review for sometime before the interim stays runs out.
+If the court gives you an interim stay, it will be important to set the hearing of your judicial review for a date before the interim stays runs out.

 References